THE PEOPLE OF THE STATE OF ILLINOIS, Appellee, v. GLENN W. MEYER, Appellant.

 Finally, the nature and location of the sign are likely to have an adverse effect on innocent individuals who may happen to reside with the defendant.
 At the time of sentencing in this case, the defendant‘s wife was living on the premises where the violent felon sign was to be displayed.
 The defendant‘s elderly mother also intended to live there.
 The record shows that the defendant has two adult children who visit the farm, as well as young grandchildren.
 We believe that the manner in which the sign affects others also renders it an impermissible condition of probation.

 The judicially developed condition in the case at bar does not reflect present penological policies of this state as evidenced by our Unified Code of Corrections.
 The authority to define and fix punishment is a matter for the legislature.
 People v.
 Breen, 62 Ill.
-2d 323, 327, 342 N.E.2d 31 (1976).
+2d 323, 327 (1976).
 The drastic departure from traditional sentencing concepts utilized in this case is not contemplated by our Code.
-Therefore, we determine that the erection of the sign as a condition of probation was unreasonable, and may be counterproductive to defendant's rehabilitative potential.
+Therefore, we determine that the erection of the sign as a condition of probation was unreasonable, and may be counterproductive to defendant‘s rehabilitative potential.

 For the above stated reasons, we conclude that the trial court exceeded its authority and abused its discretion under section 5-6-3(b) when it ordered the defendant to place the violent felon sign at the entrance to his farm.
 This condition was not reasonable.
 Because the sign has already been in place for more than half the period of the defendant‘s probation, and in order that the issue may not become moot by the further passage of time, we hereby order that the disputed condition of probation is vacated instanter.

-The judgment of the appellate court is reversed and the judgment of the circuit court is affirmed in part and vacated in part.
+The judgment of the appellate court is reversed and

-Appellate court judgment reversed; circuit court judgment affirmed in part and vacated in part.
+circuit court judgment affirmed in part

-Justice MILLER, concurring in part and dissenting in part:
+JUSTICE MILLER, concurring in part and dissenting in part:

-I agree with the majority's decision that requiring the defendant to maintain a warning sign on his property was not an appropriate condition of probation.
-Rather than simply leave undisturbed the remainder of the defendant's sentence, however, I would vacate *321 the sentence and remand the cause to the circuit court for a new sentencing hearing.
+I agree with the majority‘s decision that requiring the defendant to maintain a warning sign on his property was not an appropriate condition of probation.
+Rather than simply leave undisturbed the remainder of the defendant‘s sentence, however, I would vacate the sentence and remand the cause to the circuit court for a new sentencing hearing.
 The trial judge sentenced the defendant in August 1995 to a 30-month term of probation.
-Because of the amount of time remaining in that period-nearly a year-and because we have now eliminated an important condition of that disposition, I believe that the trial judge should have the opportunity to reconsider the defendant's sentence in light of our holding here, and with regard to the defendant's conduct since the original hearing (see 730 ILCS 5/5-5-3(d) (West 1994)).
+Because of the amount of time remaining in that period—nearly a year—and because we have now eliminated an important condition of that disposition, I believe that the trial judge should have the opportunity to reconsider the defendant‘s sentence in light of our holding here, and with regard to the defendant‘s conduct since the original hearing (see

-Chief Justice HEIPLE joins in this partial concurrence and partial dissent.
+CHIEF JUSTICE HEIPLE joins in this partial concurrence and partial dissent.

-Justice BILANDIC, also concurring in part and dissenting in part:
+JUSTICE BILANDIC, also concurring in part and dissenting in part:

 I agree with the majority that the provision of the sentence requiring the erection of the sign was not reasonable.
 Rather than just vacating that portion of the sentence, I would vacate the entire sentence and remand to the circuit court for a new sentencing hearing consistent with the views expressed in the opinion.

-Chief Justice HEIPLE joins in this partial concurrence and partial dissent.
+CHIEF JUSTICE HEIPLE joins in this partial concurrence and partial dissent.